-5. Click the String Functions button.
+- 5. Click the String Functions button.
 A list of functions is displayed.

-6. Drag and drop the contains function onto the first not-set node in the expression tree.
+- 6. Drag and drop the contains function onto the first not-set node in the expression tree.
 The function is added to the tree with two not-set nodes below it.

+- and

+contains

+o not-set

+o not-set

+o not-set

 - 7. Double-click the first not-set node.
-The XACML Value (String) window is displayed. - 8.
-In the Value box, enter restricted. html and click OK.
+The XACML Value (String) window is displayed.

+- 8. In the Value box, enter restricted.html and click OK.